singularityhub/interface/docs/pages/getting-started/quick-start.md

 $ docker restart tunel
 ```

+If you want to create a <a href="https://globus.org" target="_blank">Globus</a>
+endpoint, you can issue these commands after start to
-If you started with globus, authenticate your container to access your endpoints, and restart.
+authenticate your container to access your endpoints, and restart.
-If you don't do this now, the interface will tell you to do it later!

 ```
+$ docker exec -it tunel bash /code/script/globus-create.sh
 $ docker exec -it tunel python /code/script/update_tokens.py globus
 $ docker restart tunel
 ```